With celebrity endorsements and huge marketing campaigns, it’s easy to see why juice has taken off among health aficionados and consumers.

-The traditional version of V8 was a tomato-based beverage.
+The traditional version of V8 is a tomato-based beverage.
 Today, several other versions are available on the market.
-The standard version of the juice contains:
+The standard version contains:

 Compared to other popular beverages, V8 is a relatively healthy choice.
 Its main ingredients are all vegetables, and it contains no added sugars.

 V8 contains healthy ingredients and no added sugars.
 The array of vegetables that are used in V8 contain healthy nutrients that provide several health benefits.